- by Antony Ramm, Information and Research, Central Library

 This is an entry in our Read More series.
 These are ‘long-form’ articles, where staff offer a curated and detailed look at areas of our book collections, usually based around a specific theme or subject.
 These posts aim to guide the interested reader through to those books that offer a more in-depth look at a topic, or which are classics in their field.

 2018 will mark the significant anniversary of a dreadful European conflict, one fought by many of the continent’s major powers, costing millions of lives and causing untold devastation to the land.
 The Thirty Years’ War (1618-1648) may be sufficiently far in the past that most Europeans will pay its anniversary little attention but, in many ways, the conflict was even more terrible than the First World War.
 For that reason – and because, during August, the people of Augsburg mark the Peace of Westphalia that brought an end to the Thirty Years’ War – we thought this month a fitting time to draw your attention to some resources relating to these fascinating events.
-All the books described below are available from our Information and Research library.
+All the books described below are available from our Local and Family History library.

 Table showing some of the destruction of German locales during the Thirty-Years War – taken from Documents of German History (ed,.
 Louis Snyder)

 The Thirty Years’ War can be confusing for the modern reader to follow and it is useful to read a general history of the conflict before exploring the detail.
-While the most recent history (Peter H. Wilson’s Europe’s Tragedy: A History of the Thirty Years’ War) is available elsewhere in our service, the Information and Research department also holds loanable copies of some slightly older – but no less informative – histories, including those by J.A.
+While the most recent history (Peter H. Wilson’s Europe’s Tragedy: A History of the Thirty Years’ War) is available elsewhere, the Information and Research department also holds loanable copies of some slightly older – but no less informative – histories, including those by J.A.
 Polisensky, G. Pages and S.H.
 Steinberg.
 However, perhaps the most interesting history available in our collection is that by the German poet and philosopher Frederic Schiller.
 Our edition is from 1828 and is available to view by asking staff.

 Title page of Schiller’s History of the Thirty Years War in Germany: Volume I. Volume II is also available.